West Virginia teachers may have inspired a national labor movement

 Currently 95 school districts in Oklahoma have shortened the school week to four days because the districts do not have enough funding to keep the schools operating.
 Meanwhile, since 2008, Oklahoma has lost 2,000 teachers and gained approximately 50,000 students.
 Class sizes have continued to increase ever since.

-Teachers told the state legislature that they have until April 1 to plan a fix to the education system.
+Teachers told the state legislature that they have until April 1 to propose a fix to the education system.
 Oklahoma currently has some of the lowest paid teachers in the nation, according to the National Education Association.
-Mississippi and South Dakota are the only states with worse teachers pay.
+Mississippi and South Dakota are the only states with worse teacher salaries.

 “Our people are angry and frustrated and feel like there’s no other choice than to walk out,” Folk said.
 “The legislature has to do something.”